Envisioning a superior user experience

 “So, how would I— oh, it’s right here.”

-UX & UI Design for New Generation of Satellite Antenna Controllers
+New Generation of Satellite Antenna Controllers

 Radeus Labs, Inc. recently developed the first in a new generation of control systems for the large dish antennas used for tracking communications satellites.
 External Design’s Marlin Ouverson conceived and designed both the user experience and user interface (UX, UI) within the constraints of the host operating system.
 Our long-time colleagues at FORTH, Inc. provided engineering support and software development.
 Radeus’ resulting Model 8200 ACU (shown) has clear competitive and usability advantages over earlier systems.
 It continues to receive very favorable reviews in the satcom field.